RecursiveG/AutoHarvestMod/Readme.md

 - Harvest: Harvest the crops around you with the tool in your hand
 - Plant: Plant the seed in your hand
-- Seed: Break the grass and flowers around you
+- Mow: Break the grass and flowers around you
 - Feed: Feed the animals around you with the item in your hand.
-Also shear the sheep if you take the scissors
+- Shear: shear the sheep if you take the scissors

 Supported Crops: